albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

    ``Online Centers``.
 -  Options dialog, page :ref:`online-flying`.

+See :doc:`SEARCH` for general information on the search tabs.

 .. _online-networks-duplicates:

 Simulator and Online Aircraft Duplicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Little Navmap* fetches data from online networks using an interval of
+*Little Navmap* fetches data from online networks using an interval of 15 seconds up
 three minutes depending on settings and network.

 The program also fetches AI or multiplayer aircraft from the simulator
 which are updated about several times a second.
 These aircraft are injected
 into the simulator by the various online clients so they are visible
-there.
+in the sim.

 Therefore, the user aircraft and other client aircraft can appear
 duplicated on the map.

-*Little Navmap* tries to remove these duplicates by matching the
+*Little Navmap* removes these duplicates by matching the position, speed and other parameters against each other.

-aircraft registration (simulator) and the client callsign (online
-network).
-Aircraft can appear duplicated if this information is not
-available which is the case for X-Plane.
-Refer to the configuration of
-your online network tool how to add this information.
+The de-duplication can be disable in dialog ``Options`` on page :ref:`online-flying`.

 .. _online-networks-mapdisplay: